Gazette 11572 14 April Regulations relating to the labelling and advertising of foodstuffs

 The next dates of the WHO Global Diabetes Compact Forum have been set for May 10 and 11, from 11:00 to 14:00 Geneva Time on both days.
 All previous members are welcomed to attend and do not need to re-register.

-complete an application.
+Organizations who are interested in taking part in the Forum but have not applied are still invited to complete an application.
 Please note all applications received must go through a due diligence process which can take some time.

 Application for Global Diabetes Compact Forum Membership: